Gouravjaat07/Lottery-Game/README.md

 # Lottery Game 🎲

 A simple lottery game built with React.
-Buy a ticket, check your numbers, and win if all numbers match!
+Buy a ticket, check your numbers, and win if all numbers match

 ## Features
 - Random ticket generation.